What We Do

 As a graduate school, we teach students to actualize this personally and professionally by bringing psychoanalysis to bear on individual, social and cultural problems.
 BGSP’s educational programs train psychoanalysts, counselors, interdisciplinary scholars, and social justice advocates.
-Through our Therapy Center, School Based Counseling internships, and work in the community, students and graduates work to help people directly improve their lives.
+Through our Therapy Center, School Outreach Program, and work in the community, students and graduates work to help people directly improve their lives.
 More on our mission…

 Whether seeking to facilitate change on a personal, organizational, or communal level, students find the knowledge and skills they need in BGSP’s academic programs.

 BGSP's masters and doctoral degree programs in Clinical Practice and Scholarship give students the knowledge, experience, and skills needed for clinical practice in psychoanalysis or as a licensed mental health counselor.